MartinDevaux/MartinDevaux.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
-My research focuses on the political economy of immigration in developed democracies.
+My research focuses on the political economy of immigration in Western democracies.
-In my job market paper, I show that the presence of immigrant businesses lead to native backlash and increased support for the far right in France.
+My dissertation examines the politics of immigrant entrepreneurship, a distinctive way immigrants bring their cultural identity into the economy.
+I show that understanding the politics of entrepreneurship at the local level helps understand voting behaviors at the national level, bridges economic and cultural explanations for native attitudes, and develops contact theory to incorporate a broader conception of exposure.

+I also study the political determinants of immigrant entrepreneurship and the consequence of discrimination on immigrants' own political behavior.
+Methodologically, I seek to create quantitative methods that help applied researchers be thoughtful about the external validity of their research.
-I also study the conditions under which immigrants create businesses, and how My research is supported by the Columbia Center for Political Economy (CPE) and the Columbia Experimental Laboratory for Social Sciences (CELSS).
+My research is supported by the <a href="https://politicaleconomy.columbia.edu/" target="_blank">Columbia Center for Political Economy</a> and the <a href="https://celss.iserp.columbia.edu/" target="_blank">Columbia Experimental Laboratory for Social Sciences</a>.

-My current methodological interests revolve around the external validity of experiments.
-You can find <a href="https://naokiegami.com/paper/external_robust.pdf" target="_blank">here</a> the working paper I co-authored with Naoki Egami on Robustness to External Validity Bias, and <a href="https://github.com/naoki-egami/exr" target="_blank">here</a> the associated R package.
-I am separately working on the decomposition of systematic treatment effect heterogeneity in multisite experiments and meta-analyses.
+**I am on the 2025/2026 Academic Job Market.**

 Prior to my PhD, I was an Associate at <a href="https://www.idinsight.org/" target="_blank">IDinsight</a> in Rabat, Morocco.
 I hold an MPA from the London School of Economics and an MPP from Sciences Po Paris.